a-d-smith/PandoraCosmicSamples/helpers/README.md

 ### Define now many jobs you want
-The production chain produced by `new_project.sh`, to produce some CCQE events (for example) can be found under `projects/my_project/1001/prod_chain_1001.xml`.
+The production chain produced by `new_project.sh` for the production of some CCQE events (for example) can be found under `projects/my_project/1001/prod_chain_1001.xml`.
 In here you can set the total number of events you want to produce by modifying:
 ```xml